lamarrr/STX/docs/panicking.md

 **NOTE**: A panic handler can only be defined once (One Definition Rule).

-Firstly via your project's CMake build file, set the `STX_OVERRIDE_PANIC_HANDLER` option to `ON` , and then define the panic handler in your executable.
+Firstly via your project's CMake build file, set the `STX_CUSTOM_PANIC_HANDLER` option to `ON` , and then define the panic handler in your executable.

 See the [`panic_handler`](https://github.com/lamarrr/STX/tree/master/examples) example project that illustrates how to do this.